 Pooling group name Site for which pooling group was derived If applied to more than on site, list their codes Method: Single Site / with History, Enhanced Single Site or Pooled / Small Catchment Pooled?
-Include reasons for choice of method Changes made to default pooling group, with reasons Include any sites that were investigated but retained in the group P001 001 Pooled The default pooling group has been reviewed but not adjusted. adjustm n-flood year ents made t ? if so give o any flood years, totally three non flood years.
+Include reasons for choice of method Changes made to default pooling group, with reasons Include any sites that were investigated but retained in the group P001 001 Pooled The default pooling group has been reviewed but not adjusted.
+Were non-flood year adjustments made to any stations? if so give details r o any details Only two stations have non f two stations within the group changes have been made. lood years, totally three non flood years.
 These were the lowest ranking and therefore have minimal influence on derived growth curves, no